Michael I of Romania: Early life

 Michael was born in 1921 at Foișor Castle on the Royal Complex of Peleș in Sinaia, Romania, the son of Crown Prince Carol of Romania and Crown Princess Elena.
-He was born as the paternal grandson of the reigning King Ferdinand I of Romania and maternal grandson of the reigning King Constantine I of Greece.
+He was born as the paternal grandson of the then reigning King Ferdinand I of Romania and maternal grandson of the then reigning King Constantine I of Greece.
+Michael's parents had married on 10 March 1921, and he was thus born just seven months after the wedding.

 When Carol eloped with his mistress Elena Magda Lupescu and renounced his rights to the throne in December 1925, Michael was declared heir apparent.
 Michael succeeded to the throne of Romania upon Ferdinand's death in July 1927, before his sixth birthday.
 Later, Michael attended a special school established in 1932 by his father.